Mergifyio/mergify/doc/source/examples.rst

 🌀 Using Regular Expressions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can use regular expressions in the conditions section, associated with flags to enhance it.
+You can use regular expressions in the :ref:`configuration file format` section, associated with flags to enhance it.
 To match a pull request title which contains the "WIP" statement, ignoring the case, you can write:

 .. code-block:: yaml